Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 📜 ***Other Notes:***

   - This unlocker is meant to unlock DLC blocks, so you can use them without paying for DLC.
-    - **Armor Skins and Emotes cannot be unlocked (there is no way).**
+    - **Armor Skins and Emotes can NOT be unlocked (there is no way).**
     - It's NOT possible to paste DLC items contained in projects, in both online and offline worlds!
       But you can paste the corresponding ones of the DLCs you purchased,
       check out the [above section](https://github.com/Lamer87/Space_Engineers_DLC_unlocker?tab=readme-ov-file#-2): "***If you already own any DLC***".

   - I will update the unlocker if needed, or right after a new DLC release.
-    - A new dlc requires editing cream_api.ini to add the a new [dlc code](https://steamdb.info/app/244850/dlc).
+    - A new dlc requires editing cream_api.ini to add the new [dlc code](https://steamdb.info/app/244850/dlc).
     - If you want you can also add it by yourself, there are tips inside cream_api.ini (use notepad).

   - As an alternative to this tool, you can use [CreamInstaller](https://github.com/pointfeev/CreamInstaller), compatible with a lot of games.

   - If you want to buy the game (or dlcs to unlock skins and emotes):
     - [Steam Store - Space Engineers](https://store.steampowered.com/app/244850/Space_Engineers/)